-What Education Requirements Do I Need to Become a Psychologist in Idaho?
+What Are the Education Requirements to Become a Psychologist in Idaho?

 Psychologist Supervised Work Experience and Examination Process in Idaho

-While you are studying for you PhD or PsyD in psychology or a closely related subject such as educational psychology you must also begin gaining hours of supervised work experience.
+While you are studying for you Ph.D. or PsyD in psychology or a closely related subject such as educational psychology you must also begin gaining hours of supervised work experience.
 You can start work experience after you have completed one year of your degree program.
-In order to qualify for licensure you will need to reach of total of 1000 hours of supervised experience and this must be done within two years of receiving your degree.
+In order to qualify for licensure, you will need to reach a total of 1000 hours of supervised experience and this must be done within two years of receiving your degree.